droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>The very room seems to warp and bend around the spirit, the walls bleeding shadows that reach out like fingers to embrace her.
 As you watch, a nimbus of cold, umbral darkness forms around her, and her eyes darken to a deep, voidlike black.</p>
 </div>

 Varushka then angrily counters the players’ argument.
 (For example, if the players showed her Katarina’s necklace, she insists that they’re lying to her, and the necklace is fake.)
-If the players’ first Diplomacy check was successful, Varushka is uncertain about her response, and a player with a passive Wisdom (Insight) score of 13 or greater recognizes that her defiance is half-hearted and tinged with self-doubt.
+If the players’ first Diplomacy check was successful, Varushka is uncertain about her response, and a player who succeeds on DC 23 Perception check to Sense Motive recognizes that her defiance is half-hearted and tinged with self-doubt.

-As Varushka counters the players’ argument, if any player has a passive Wisdom (Perception) score of 13 or greater, add:
+As Varushka counters the players’ argument, if any player succeeds on DC 23 Perception check, add:

 <div class="description">
 <p>As you observe the halo of shadows surrounding her, you notice that it seems to be not a single shadow, but an assembly of countless overlapping amorphous, indistinct silhouettes.
 Though Varushka makes no move to acknowledge or recognize their presence, they whisper incessantly into her ears, their cold, hollow voices seeming to darken the room further with every word.</p>
 </div>

-A player who asks Varushka or succeeds in a DC 13 Perception check to Sense Motive learns that Varushka neither perceives the silhouettes nor realizes that they’re there.
-A player who approaches Varushka or who succeeds on a DC 15 Wisdom (Perception) check can make out a few words and phrases from the cacophony of whispers:
+A player who asks Varushka or succeeds in a DC 23 Perception check to Sense Motive learns that Varushka neither perceives the silhouettes nor realizes that they’re there.
+A player who approaches Varushka or who succeeds on a DC 25 Perception check can make out a few words and phrases from the cacophony of whispers:

 * “They’ll leave you, just like her."
 * “Why should they escape your fate?"